Narthur/ohc-handbook/Course Catalog.md

 and sudden illnesses, including how to use an automated external defibrillator (AED) for victims of sudden cardiac arrest, until advanced medical personnel arrive and take over.

+### [JOUR 125] Photography for Christian Students (1)
+This course is an overview of the history and basic concepts of photography and an introduction to photographic equipment and basic shooting techniques.
+Students will also gain an introduction to Adobe Photoshop.
+Students must have their own 35mm digital camera with manual capability.
+Students must purchase some supplies.

+### [MASG 225] Basic Massage for Christian Students (1)

 ### [RELB 298] Colporteur Field Service II (3)
 An investigation into the skills of persuasion and making friends